low histamine chicken salad recipe histamine intolerance

 Low Histamine Chicken Salad Buddha Bowl Recipe

 Don’t worry!
-You don’t have to stick to eating boring old lettuce and chicken breast; I bet you’re going to love this low histamine take on a typical buddha bowl, because is not only packed full of great, healthy ingredients, but you’re going to love how it tastes, too.
+You don’t have to stick to eating boring old bland rice and chicken breasts for the rest of your days while you figure out what's causing your histamine intolerance.
+I have a real treat for you, and I bet you’re going to love this low histamine take on a typical buddha bowl.
+Not only is it packed full of great, healthy low-histamine ingredients, you’re going to love how it tastes, too.

 Bonus: it’s super easy to prep and make at home!